sablier-labs/flow/SECURITY.md

 - There could be a minor discrepancy between the actual streamed amount and the expected amount.
 This is due to `rps` being an 18-decimal number, while users provide the amount per interval in the UI.
 If `rps` had infinite decimals, this discrepancy would not occur.
+- When withdrawing from multiple streams using `batch` function, the minimum fee required to execute the batch is equal to the minimum fee required to withdraw from a single stream.
+This is intentional and expected behavior.